Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Abstract

 \section{Abstract}

-Symmetry invariants of a group specify the quasiparticle types in systems having that symmetry.
-More symmetry invariants exist in discrete point groups than the full rotation group $\mathrm{O(3)}$, leading to new excitations restricted to lattices that have not any counterpart in vacuum.
-We focus on the fermion excitations under ``spin-space group'' symmetries, applicable to materials where long-range magnetic structure and itinerant electrons coexist.
-A list is given of 218 new quasiparticle types that can \emph{only} be realized in the spin-space groups.
-We prove a theorem that each new type has unique physical properties in terms of the dispersion and the coupling to external fields.
+Symmetry invariants of a group specify the classes of quasiparticles, namely the classes of projective irreducible co-representations in systems having that symmetry.
+More symmetry invariants exist in discrete point groups than the full rotation group $\mathrm{O(3)}$, leading to new quasiparticles restricted to lattices that do not have any counterpart in a vacuum.
+We focus on the fermionic quasiparticle excitations under ``spin-space group'' symmetries, applicable to materials where long-range magnetic order and itinerant electrons coexist.
+We provide a list of 218 classes of new quasiparticles that can only be realized in the spin-space groups.
+These quasiparticles have at least one of the following properties that are qualitatively distinct from those discovered in magnetic space group(MSG)s, and distinct from each other:(i) degree of degeneracy,(ii) dispersion as function of momentum, and(iii) rules of coupling to external probe fields.
+We rigorously prove this result as a theorem that directly relates these properties to the symmetry invariants, and then illustrate this theorem with a concrete example, by comparing three 12-fold fermions having different sets of symmetry invariants including one discovered in MSG.
+Our approach can be generalized to realize more quasiparticles whose little co-groups are beyond those considered in our work.